 effect: NoSchedule

-can converge to define very specific behaviors for the scheduling and execution of pods
+Taints and tolerations can converge to define very specific behaviors for the scheduling and execution of pods.

 Forbidding execution

-, we are going to taint our managed Scaleway node with autoscale=true:Noschedule
+To experiment with taints, we are going to taint our managed Scaleway node with autoscale=true:Noschedule.

 We also want to exclude (i.e. evict) all running pods which do not have the toleration from this node.